AutarkLabs/open-enterprise/docs/DEVELOPMENT_NOTES.md

   To debug if the individual apps are being published, if more control is needed, individual app publishing can be called by `cd apps/app_folder && npm run publish`.
 Any build-time errors should display in the bash console during this stage
 - `npm run devchain or npm run devchain:reset`
   Can be run in another terminal window to be able to deploy all apps together. `npm start` script does this by calling this concurrently.
-- If previous steps where succesful, then run: `aragon run --kit PlanningKit --kit-init @ARAGON_ENS` To deploy the kit and launch the Aragon Wrapper in the browser.
+- If previous steps where successful, then run: `aragon run --kit PlanningKit --kit-init @ARAGON_ENS` To deploy the kit and launch the Aragon Wrapper in the browser.
   It needs the same local blockchain to find the locally deployed apps, so better to keep the devchain open and running (Again, with `npm start` this step is not needed (but allowed) because is launched concurrently).

 - `npm run clean`
   Just if the other steps don't work call this and start over with a clean state, maybe combined with `npm run clean:aragon` to delete the local machine state (this does not delete any key, just local data that then will be downloaded again).

-  > __Tip__ to completely reset your environment run `npm run clean && npm run clean:aragon` and then reinstall with `npm i`
+  > **Tip** to completely reset your environment run `npm run clean && npm run clean:aragon` and then reinstall with `npm i`

 - `npm run reset-<app>-script` These commands are used to republish the webworker scripts while running the `npm run start:dev`environment.
 These changes are only applied after clearing the DAO's cache in DAO Settings.
 A page refresh alone will not suffice.